rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 ## Usage Guide
 Select a Branch: Start with the branch that aligns best with your current knowledge or interest area (e.g., Data Science, Finance).
 Follow the Roadmap: Each branch contains a progressive list of topics.
 Start from the basics and work through each section, aiming to complete recommended certifications and projects.
-Build Projects: Apply your skills in the projects provided within each branch.
+Build Projects: Apply your skills in the projects recommended within each subject.
 Projects are organized by complexity, so you can progress as your knowledge grows.
-Document Your Progress: Use a Note taking application such as Obsidian or a Trello board to keep track of completed courses, certifications, and projects.
+Document Your Progress: Use a note-taking application such as Obsidian or a Trello board to keep track of completed courses, certifications, and projects.
 Collaborate and Share: Share your progress and insights with the community.
 Open pull requests to suggest new resources or improvements.

 ## Branches and Focus Areas